englekk/handbook-docs/Fuse/03 - UI Components.md

 - `Layout`
 - `Overlay`

+## About $(Control:Controls)

+In Fuse, we use the word _control_ to describe a UI component that has a semantic function, but could vary largely in visual appearance.

+For example, @(Button) defines certain properties and events, such as @(Clicked), but what a button looks and feels like may be very different between different @(Theme:themes) or @(Style:styles).

 ## $(Effects)

 Fuse has the ability to render a set of visual effects that can be added to most controls.
 It is important to understand that in order for these to work, you need to be in graphics mode; native themes are limited in their ability to render these effects.